Gain access to personalized product screening, the best pricing, rewards, and more!

 Why Are Bees, Wasps, and Hornets Attracted to Your Pool?

-• Wasps, hornets, and bees are attracted to large, open water sources such as your pool.
-Other factors that could attract them are adjacent ornamentals and sufficient crevices and cracks to create their nests within.
+- Wasps, hornets, and bees are attracted to large, open water sources such as your pool.
+Other factors that could attract them are adjacent ornamentals and sufficient crevices and cracks to create their nests.

 How to Get Rid of Wasps, Bees, and Hornets in Pools

-• You will need to make your yard unsuitable for bees, wasps, and hornets by applying a residual insecticide like Sylo Insecticide in outdoor entry points like eaves and window and door frames.
-Next, you will to remove their nests by spraying it with Stryker Wasp and Hornet Killer rendering it unusable to pests for future and current infestations.
-Any outdoor foliage surrounding your pool will need to moved at least 8 feet and more to prevent pests from coming near water.
+- You will need to make your yard unsuitable for bees, wasps, and hornets by applying a residual insecticide like Sylo Insecticide in outdoor entry points like eaves and window and door frames.
+Next, you will remove their nests by spraying them with Stryker Wasp and Hornet Killer, rendering them unusable to pests for future and current infestations.
+Any outdoor foliage surrounding your pool will need to be moved at least 8 feet or more to prevent pests from coming near the water.

-How To Prevents Bees, Wasps, and Hornets From Visiting Your Pool
+How To Prevent Bees, Wasps, and Hornets From Visiting Your Pool

-• Keep the entire perimeter of your pool free of foliage and treat your homes perimeter, entry points, window and door frames, eaves, patios, trunks of woody ornamentals, garages, and patios with Sylo Insecticide every 90 days.
-Spray pest nests when immediately noticed and make application in the evening with Stryker Wasp and Hornet Killer.
+- Keep the entire perimeter of your pool free of foliage, and treat your home's perimeter, entry points, window and door frames, eaves, patios, trunks of woody ornamentals, garages, and patios with Sylo Insecticide every 90 days.
+Spray pest nests when immediately noticed and apply Stryker Wasp and Hornet Killer in the evening.